-1. For exams: There will be NO make-up exams except in extraordinary circumstances.
-In general, only illness, as testified by a doctor's note, a family emergency, active military duty, or a college-authorized absence will be accepted as excuses for missing an exam.
-Other reasons for missing the exam (vacations are not acceptable excuses) will not be considered compelling enough to require a make-up.
+- 1. For exams: There will be make-up exams only in extraordinary circumstances.
+In general, illness, a family emergency, active military duty, or a college-authorized absence, etc., will be accepted as excuses for missing an exam.
+Other reasons for missing the exam will be considered on a case-by-case basis.
 If you miss the exam and are allowed to make it up, you have as much time to make it up as the instructor deems reasonable.
-The instructor reserves the right to decide whether an excuse is sufficiently serious to be accepted.

-2. If you miss an in-class plicker quiz, you cannot make it up.
-There are extra credit opportunities throughout the semester which can substitute for those points.
+The instructor reserves the right to decide whether an excuse is sufficiently serious to be accepted. - 2.
+For labs: There are NO makeup labs.
+If you miss a lab for illness, etc., you can do an alternate assignment, but only ONE such substitution will be allowed for the course, except in very extraordinary circumstances, such as listed above.
+Alternate assignments may be an online version of the lab, but they may be a written assignment. - 3.
+If you miss an in-class Plicker quiz, you cannot make it up.
+There are extra credit opportunities throughout the semester which can substitute for those points. - 4.
+If you miss the Rock Quiz for any reason, you cannot do a substitute assignment.
+You will have to arrange with the instructor to do the Rock Quiz at a later time before the last day of class.

-3. Oops!
+5. Oops!
 Everyone has a life outside of class and sometimes it gets in the way of finishing some work.
 Therefore, everyone has THREE virtual OOPSIE cards in their gradebook.
 If you forget to do an online quiz or upload an assignment on time, you can redeem your oopsie card for an extension.
 It is up to the student to contact the instructor about redeeming the oopsie card.
 When you use the oopsie card, it will be removed from the gradebook.
 Oopsie cards do NOT apply to exams!
-Use them wisely, but be sure to use them when you need them!
+Use them wisely but be sure to use them when you need them!
+Oopsie cards must be redeemed by the end of Reading Day.